deabocina/prythian-real-estate/README.md

 ![Prythian Real Estate](./public/screenshots/showcase.png)

+## 🏘️ Explore Real Estate Listings

+Find your dream home effortlessly!

+- Browse available properties across different categories and price ranges.
+- See essential info like **location**, **size**, **price** and **amenities** at a glance.

+## 🔍 Smart Property Search

+Easily find what you're looking for!

+- Search properties by name, location, area or price.
+- **Filter through listings** with ease to find exactly what fits your needs.

+## 🖼️ Property Images

+See it before you visit!

+- Every property comes with a dedicated image to give you a clear idea of what to expect.
+- A **visual-first approach** to browsing real estate.

+## 🗺️ Interactive Map

+Get the bigger picture!

+- View the location of our real estate office directly on an **interactive map**.
+- Built using **Leaflet.js** for smooth and responsive navigation.

 ## Project Setup Guide

 This guide will walk you through setting up a Vite project with vanilla JavaScript and adding Sass for styling.